Editorial Policies

 About Plagiarism

-In order to preserve the quality and academic rigor of Procesos, in case plagiarism is detected, the manuscript will be rejected and returned to its author.
-The review process of the text will thus be definitively suspended, as a final decision.
-Those interested in submitting contributions are expected to conduct their academic practice within the principles of intellectual honesty, academic rigor, and good editorial practices.
-Before submitting a text, it is recommended that authors use the relevant resources, including computer tools and anti-plagiarism software.
+In order to maintain the quality and academic rigor of Procesos, when plagiarism is detected, the manuscript will be rejected and returned to its author.
+The evaluation process of the text is thus permanently suspended.
+This decision is final.
+Those interested in submitting contributions are expected to frame their academic work within the principles of intellectual honesty, academic rigor and good editorial practices.
+It is recommended that, before submitting a text, authors use the relevant resources, including computer tools and anti-plagiarism software.

 Digital preservation policy

-The preservation of the OJS platform is carried out periodically during the process of backing up the information of the Procesos magazine.
-Identical copies are incrementally maintained daily, and a full copy of the entire OJS portal and its database is made weekly.
-In this sense, the magazine has the following storage system:
+The preservation of the OJS platform is carried out periodically during the backup process of the information of the journal Procesos.
+Identical copies are kept daily in an incremental manner, and a complete copy of the entire OJS portal and its database is made weekly.
+In this sense, the journal has the following storage system:

 LOCKSS

-In addition, Procesos maintains a digital repository on the WEB page of its publishing entity, the Universidad Andina Simón Bolívar, Ecuador Headquarters.
+In addition, Procesos maintains a digital repository on the WEB page of its publishing entity, the Universidad Andina Simón Bolívar, Sede Ecuador.
 Below is the link to the repository:

 Repositorio Universidad Andina Simón Bolívar